Peroxide Hazardous material: all for hazard class 5

 - P2: A temperature control must be carried out

-Because of their potentially explosive and deflagrating properties, special hazards arise during transport and special precautions must be taken.
+Because of their potentially explosive and deflagrating properties, special hazards arise during transport, so that special precautions must be taken.
 Some substances are even excluded from transport.
 It is therefore important to carry out a prior evaluation and to know the legally required labeling of dangerous goods class 5.
 In this way, it is possible to react quickly and correctly in the event of damage.

-The greatest danger of dangerous goods class 5 comes from the fact that these representatives can provide oxygen for combustion -especially under higher temperatures and in combination with other substances, this can lead to detonation.
+The greatest danger of dangerous goods class 5 comes from the fact that these representatives can supply oxygen for combustion -especially at higher temperatures and in combination with other substances, this can lead to detonation.
 If they come into contact with flammable substances, a fire and explosion hazard is created.